astudentinearth/drama-llama/backend/API.md

 # API Documentation

-This document provides documentation for the backend API of the Groowy application.
+This document provides documentation for the backend API of the groowy application.

 ## Authentication API